zoom2manoj/datastructure_challenge/README.md

 5. Three way partitioning of an array around a given range
 6. Rearrange an array in maximum minimum form (O(1) extra space)
 7. Maximum Length Bitonic Subarray | Set 1 (O(n) tine and O(n) space)
+8. Segregate 0s and 1s in an array

 Graph :
 1. DFS (Iterative & Recursive)